Xilinx/Vitis-HLS-Introductory-Examples/Misc/fft/readme.md

      +-----------------------------------------------------------------------+
 ```

-The FFT C++ instantiation supports 2 access modes: via arrays or via hls::stream<>; those are the types you can define the variables "xn" and "xk" in the above diagram.
-In the 2 example designs that we provide, the top level function arguments (the input "in" and output "out") are created with the same types as the internal type.
+The FFT C++ instantiation supports two access modes: arrays or stream via hls::stream<>; those are the types you can define the variables "xn" and "xk" in the above diagram.
+In the two example designs we provide, the top level function arguments (the input "in" and output "out") have the same data types as the internal variables.

-We recommend using the stream version.

-The 2 variations of the design are referenced in the table below.
+The two design variations are referenced in the table below.
 If you integrate the FFT into a dataflow region you may not need the datamovers.

 |   Design name    | Top level interfaces | Internal data types |